LawlietDN/Ca/README.md

 After completing these steps, there isn't anything left except for testing the tool.

 # **Thinsg to know**
-The proxy doesn't handle redirects nor any SSL/TLS support for HTTPS protocols.
-It will work perfectly fine if ran with a origin that doesn't use HTTPS or doesn't redirect.
+The proxy does not handle SSL/TLS (HTTPS) or redirects.
+It only works with HTTP origins that do not redirect.

 ## **Usage**